nhsconnect/gpconnect/pages/development/development_fhir_api_guidance.md

 Once assigned, the identity **MUST** never change. `logical Ids` are always opaque, and external systems need not and should not attempt to determine their internal structure.

 {% include important.html content="As stated above and in the FHIR&reg; standard, `logical Ids` are opaque and other systems should not attempt to determine their structure (or rely on this structure for performing interactions).
-Furthermore, as they are assigned by each server responsible for storing a resource they are usually implementation specific.
-For, example: NoSQL document stores typically preferring a GUID key (e.g. 0b28be67-dfce-4bb3-a6df-0d0c7b5ab4) whilst Relational Database stores typically preferring a integer key (e.g. 2345)." %}
+Furthermore, as they are assigned by each server responsible for storing a resource, they are usually implementation specific.
+For example: NoSQL document stores typically prefer a GUID key (for example, 0b28be67-dfce-4bb3-a6df-0d0c7b5ab4) whilst relational database stores typically prefer an integer key (such as 2345)." %}

 For further background, refer to principles of [resource identity as described in the FHIR standard](http://www.hl7.org/implement/standards/fhir/dstu2/resource.html#id)

 #### External resource resolution ####

-Inline with work being undertaken in other jurisdictions (see the [Argonaut Implementation Guide](http://argonautwiki.hl7.org/index.php?title=Implementation_Guide) for details) GP Connect provider systems are not expected to resolve full URLs that are external to their environment.
+In line with work being undertaken in other jurisdictions (see the [Argonaut Implementation Guide](http://argonautwiki.hl7.org/index.php?title=Implementation_Guide) for details) GP Connect provider systems are not expected to resolve full URLs that are external to their environment.

 ### [Content types](https://www.hl7.org/fhir/DSTU2/http.html#mime-type) ###